camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 ```

 The initial set of variables can not be set if the historic process instance has no unique start activity.
-In that case no variables are taken over.
+In that case, no variables are taken over.

 ## Omitting the Business Key of a Historic Process Instance